a13ssandr0/autodisk/README.md

 #
 #
-If you like UniTotem, consider giving me a tip.
+If you like autodisk, consider giving me a tip.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/a13ssandr0)